Editor: Edward M. Keating (1962–1965); Warren Hinckle (mid-1960-75)

 Language: English

 This issue centers on revolutionary movements and Black liberation.
 The cover story, "America's Black Guerrillas" by Sol Stern, examines militant Black organizing, with additional pieces on Régis Debray's revolutionary theory and Eduardo Galeano reporting from Guatemala's guerrilla movements.
 Noam Chomsky contributes "The Fire This Time," a major essay addressing Vietnam and imperialism.
-Also features science fiction by Paul Goodman, poetry by Iannis Ritsos, and media criticism examining press coverage of Jim Garrison's JFK assassination investigation.
-(Apologies for Chomsky ruining the vibe)
+(Bummer about Chomsky, huh?)